Hello again to all you color lovers out there!

-For those of you planning a future trip to London, and looking for a place that you can feel at home among amazing color, I highly recommend checking out the adorable Neal’s Yard, a quiet little place in the Covent Garden neighborhood of London.
+For those of you planning a trip to London, and looking for a place you can feel at home among amazing color, I highly recommend checking out the adorable Neal’s Yard, a wonderful little haven in the Covent Garden neighborhood of London.

 As you walk through Covent Garden, you will only see the common shopping and entertainment venues with muted neutral tones throughout.
-Not to worry!
-This will be necessary as it will act as a nice neutral backdrop to the surprise you are about to experience.
+Not to worry, as this will be a necessary neutral backdrop to the surprise that awaits you!

 Neal’s Yard is a hidden little gem of a courtyard within the triangle between Neal Street, Monmouth Street, and Short’s Gardens.
 One of London’s cutest and best kept secrets.
 There’s an entrance on Short’s Gardens in the small alleyway between the Benefit shop and Holland & Barrett.
 You can also access it from the opposite end through another narrow entrance on Monmouth Street next to the Fresh shop.
 I personally don’t think the signs to the entrances are obvious enough and if you blink, you will probably miss them.
 So keep your eyes open as you are approaching the area.